surajs02/jsx-codeguide/README.md

 ### Parentheses Presence

-Parentheses should be **omitted** unless they are required for logic or to improve readabilty.
+Parentheses should be **omitted** unless required for logic or to improve readabilty.

 Good:
 ```js